2016 Olympian (gold, 4×200 relay prelims; 4th, 200 IM)

 However, he could give her plenty of seasoned advice on technique and race strategy.
 Even with Robert now retired, she still relies on him for guidance.
 “This past Christmas morning, I made him watch video of my most recent races so I could get feedback before the SEC Championships.”

-After winning four individual state championships in the 200 individual medley and 500 freestyle for Countryside High School, Margalis knew exactly where she wanted to go to school: Georgia, which had groomed her brother into an NCAA champion in the 400 IM and helped put him on three international teams.
+After winning four individual state championships in the 200 IM and 500 freestyle for Countryside High School, Melanie knew exactly where she wanted to go to school: the University of Georgia, which had groomed her brother into an NCAA champion in the 400 IM and helped put him on three international teams.

-“I met (Georgia coaches) Jack (Bauerle) and Harvey (Humphries) when I was a little kid,” she recalls.
-“I got to experience how much my brother loved it there.
-I felt like they could make something out of me and I could trust them.”
+“I met Georgia coaches Jack Bauerle and Harvey Humphries when I was a little kid,” she recalls.
+“I got to experience how much my brother loved it there and I felt like they could make something out of me and I could trust them.”

 The 2012 Olympic Trials would mark a significant turning point in her career.
 She finished sixth in the prelims of the 200 IM, only to be disqualified on the back-to-breast turn.

-“I wanted so badly to be able to swim at finals and feel that energy,” Margalis says, adding that the experience left her a little scarred – and scared whenever the 200 IM came up at meets.
+“I wanted so badly to be able to swim at finals and feel that energy,” Melanie says, adding that the experience left her a little scarred whenever the 200 IM came up at meets.
 “For a long time, I would get such bad anxiety — especially if I heard people were getting DQ’d for back-to-breast turns.
 I’d have a moment of panic before my race.”

-She credits Bauerle and Humphries for helping talk her off the ledge and encouraging her to keep working hard.
-“They told me that it was OK and they pulled me aside during and after practice to work on my turns so it wouldn’t happen again.
-That definitely helped me get past it.”
+She credits Bauerle and Humphries for encouraging her to keep working hard.
+“They told me that it was okay to be scared and they pulled me aside during and after practice to work on my turns so it wouldn’t happen again.
+That definitely helped me get past my fear.”
 She also found it refreshing to spend a summer at home training with her age-group team, where the youngest swimmers’ excitement helped her rediscover her love for swimming.
 “Now I love it more than I ever have in my entire life,” she says.

 “Swimming is so mental that it was nice when I finally got the mental part down, it all came together,” she notes.
 Did it ever.
 Her performances at Nationals put her on the squad for PanPacs and the U.S. national team in the 200 IM, 400 IM and 200 breast.

-With the mental game mastered, Margalis made a statement at the 2016 Olympic Trials, earning berths in the 200 IM and 4×200 relay.
-In Rio, her prelim swim helped propel the U.S. to gold in the 4×200 and she just missed the podium in the 200 IM, finishing fourth.
+With the mental game mastered, Melanie made a statement at the 2016 Olympic Trials, earning places on the Olympic team in the 200 IM and 4×200 relay.
+In Rio, her prelim swim helped propel the U.S. to gold in the 4×200 and she just missed the podium in the 200 IM, finishing in fourth.

-She’d also like to help Fitter & Faster’s young students develop mental confidence sooner than she did by encouraging them to really go after it in practice: “If I can do something fast in practice, it means I can do it fast in meets.”
+Melanie wants to help Fitter & Faster’s young swimmers develop mental confidence sooner than she did by encouraging them to really go after it in practice: “If I can do something fast in practice, it means I can do it fast in meets.”
 But if there’s one thing she’d like kids to remember long afterward, it’s to “have fun and do what you love doing.”